orchest/orchest/docs/source/fundamentals/jobs.md

 ### Specify job parameters with a file

-You can easily run a pipeline for multiple parameter configurations by creating a job parameters file.
+You can easily run a Pipeline for multiple parameter configurations by creating a job parameters file.

-If you place the file in the same folder as your pipeline file the job parameters file will automatically be detected when creating a job.
+If you place the file in the same folder as your Pipeline file the job parameters file will automatically be detected when creating a job.

-For a pipeline called `main.orchest` the job parameters file should be named `main.parameters.json`, and be put in the same folder as the pipeline file (both in the project directory).
+For a Pipeline called `main.orchest` the job parameters file should be named `main.parameters.json`, and be put in the same folder as the pipeline file (both in the project directory).

 You can also select a file manually when creating a job.